Russian Cuisine formed in northern climes, where the main requirements of food were that it be high in calories, easy to digest and simple to prepare.

 It is also customary for Russians to drink shots of vodka in between meal courses.
 Vodka is never sipped, always gulped.
 A little bit of knowledge of the Russian language is very important.
 At the very least, tourists should learn to say Pazhalsta – “Please” and Spasibo – “Thank You”.

-A good tip for all people visiting St Petersburg is to ask the locals about Russian customs.
+A good tip for all people visiting Saint Petersburg Russia is to ask the locals about Russian customs.
 In most cases, the locals are happy to share.
 Anyway, Russians are forgiving when foreigners make mistakes.

 Written by Davide C.